Electrium-Mobility/elmo-discord-bot/README.md

 ## 2️⃣ Take/create a ticket from Clickup

-Get started by [connecting your Github account to Clickup](https://app.clickup.com/9003010024/v/dc/8c9y1z8-5191/8c9y1z8-19471){:target="_blank"}.
+Get started by <a href="https://app.clickup.com/9003010024/v/dc/8c9y1z8-5191/8c9y1z8-19471" target="_blank" rel="noopener noreferrer">connecting your Github account to Clickup</a> if you haven't done so yet.

 Head over to the Clickup Kanban board and see if there is anything that you can tackle.
 Have an idea that's not on the board?
 Create it yourself and start working on it!
-Follow the instructions on Clickup on how to create your own branch from the [Kanban board](https://app.clickup.com/9003010024/v/b/6-901102647742-2){:target="_blank"}.
+Follow the instructions on Clickup on how to create your own branch from the <a href="https://app.clickup.com/9003010024/v/b/6-901102647742-2" target="_blank" rel="noopener noreferrer">Kanban board</a>.

 ## 3️⃣ Implement and program!